-When looking at games like Terraria, you’ll want games that ooze exploration, combat, construction and crafting.
-Keeping all these elements in mind, we have formulated a lineup of 7 delights that should appeal to any Terraria fan who spent hours on end engrossed in the action-adventure title.
-The game in question was developed by Re-Logic and splashed across the terrain on May 16, 2011.
+When looking at games like Terraria, you’ll want games that ooze exploration, combat, construction, and crafting.
+Keeping all these elements in mind, we have formulated a lineup of seven games that should appeal to any Terraria fan who spent hours on end engrossed in the action-adventure title.
+Terraria was developed by Re-Logic and splashed across the terrain on May 16, 2011.
 Here, you get to face off against various types of creatures that prowl around the confines of a 2D world.
-Read on to find out more about the other alternatives we have in store for you.
+Read on to find out more about Terraria alternatives we have in store for you.

 King Arthur’s Gold employs the fortress-building mechanic and creative aspects of Dwarf Fortress and Minecraft, respectively.
 The maker further goes on to reveal that the title even features the class-based craziness of Team Fortress 2 and the strategy genre of Age of Empires 2.
 Also known as KAG, this game allows you to construct interesting contraptions and fortresses as well as catapults and siege engines.
 You can unleash your devious side by blowing up another’s castles in multiplayer mode.

 Take advantage of randomly generated worlds, impressionable environments, 2D gameplay, retro-style soundtrack and 16-bit graphics.
-King Arthur’s Gold offers 3 customizable classes namely, the knight, archer and builder as well as a few game modes like Capture the Flag, Gold Rush, Team Deathmatch and Zombie Invasions.
+King Arthur’s Gold offers three customizable classes namely, the knight, archer, and builder as well as a few game modes like Capture the Flag, Gold Rush, Team Deathmatch and Zombie Invasions.
 The full version can be acquired for $12.99.

-Anyone who loves to dabble in construction titles would have surely heard of Minecraft.
-This open world adventure game lets players build blocks and create anything their heart desires.
+Anyone who loves to dabble in construction games would have surely heard of Minecraft.
+This open-world adventure game lets players build blocks and create anything their heart desires.
 It could be dungeons, valleys, waterfalls or even castles.
 This gem was created by Markus Persson and has been under development ever since 2009.
 However, the title was officially launched just last year.
-Coming back to the various gameplay elements, Minecraft enables players to gather up resources in order to build desired constructions as well as defend themselves against the monsters that creep out at night.
+Coming back to the various gameplay elements, Minecraft enables players to gather up resources to build desired constructions as well as defend themselves against the monsters that creep out at night.
 This inclusion in our games similar to Terraria array also boasts of various interesting maps formulated by fans.

 Here’s another game that can be availed by PC players.
 Ace of Spades is claimed to be an amalgamation of bits plucked right out from titles like Minecraft and Team Fortress.
 Besides just building fortresses and other constructions, you can also destroy structures erected by foes and in turn, have them plunge to their death.

-The Terraria alternatives aren’t just limited to the PC.
+Our games like Terraria list aren’t just limited to the PC.
 No, it extends far beyond the circuit city and forays directly onto the portable platform.
-Junk Jack noted to be a 2D sandbox game where you can build your own home, explore the world around you and defend against evil monsters.
+Junk Jack noted to be an 2D sandbox game where you can build your own home, explore the world around you and defend against evil monsters.
 There are also hidden secrets and over 800 treasures to unearth along the way.
 You can further employ the intuitive device controls to interact with everything and exploit the advanced farming system that comes complete 30 different plant types.

-Other features read as over 420 crafts and 370 block types, customizable signs, dynamic day/night cycle, 120 recipes and a fully featured lighting system.
-All these elements can be indulged in even while on the go as the game is available for the iPhone, iPod touch and iPad.
-You can purchase the same from the Apple App Store by shelling out just under $3.
+Other features read over 420 crafts and 370 block types, customizable signs, dynamic day/night cycle, 120 recipes and a fully featured lighting system.
+All these elements can be indulged in even while on the go as the game is available for the iPhone, iPod touch, and iPad.
+You can purchase the same from the Apple App Storeby shelling out just under $3.

-The next entrant in our games similar to Terraria would certainly put a smile across the face of Mac owners.
+The next entrant in our games like Terraria would certainly put a smile on the face of Mac owners.
 Well, the 2D crafting adventure game dubbed Deepworld is currently available only for the Apple system.
 It’s set in an online sandbox universe where players can create new worlds and visit those crafted by other gamers as well.
-The landscape is dotted with caves, mountains and ruins that are far from safe.
-You can further mine a plethora of items thanks to the title’s easy inventory system.
+The landscape is dotted with caves, mountains, and ruins that are far from safe.
+You can further mine a plethora of items thanks to the game’s easy inventory system.

 Rebuild ecosystems by scouring around for lost technology pieces to build innovative machines.
 And like many of the other games featured here, Deepworld also enables you to fight dangerous monsters with the help of formidable weapons.
 Although it’s only out for Mac, the maker reveals that the game will soon be ported onto PC and iOS device.

-The aforementioned games like Terraria incorporate familiar gameplay features like building and action.
-So did we rope in all the titles that are worthy substitutes to what you’re looking for?
+The games like Terraria mentioned above incorporate familiar gameplay features like building and action.
+So did we rope in all the titles that are worthy substitutes for what you’re looking for?
 Do let us know by jotting down the ones you loved and any of your personal favorites that may have been given a miss by us.